TASEmulators/BizHawk/README.md

 It's a good idea to check if anyone is already working on an issue by asking on IRC (see *Support* above).

 If you'd like to add a feature, first search the issue tracker for it.
 If it's a new idea, make your own feature request issue before you start coding.

+### Testing

+Dev builds are automated with AppVeyor, every green checkmark in the [commit history](https://github.com/TASVideos/BizHawk/commits/master) is a successful build and clicking the check takes you straight there.
+The full list is [here](https://ci.appveyor.com/project/zeromus/bizhawk-udexo/history), in future use the "dev builds" button at the top of this readme.

 ## Related projects